bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/index.md

 ---
 title: Managing contribution graphs on your profile
-intro: 'Your contributions, including commits, proposed pull requests, and opened issues, are displayed on your profile so people can easily see the work you''ve done.'
+intro: "Your contributions, including commits, proposed pull requests, and opened issues, are displayed on your profile so people can easily see the work you've done."
 redirect_from:
   - /articles/managing-contribution-graphs-on-your-profile
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Profiles
 children: